knaik/knaik.github.io/_posts/2017-01-11-Elections.markdown

 Question: Views on Intelligence Agencies.

 Trump: We're going to start with the wall with Mexico.
 Mexico will reimburse us, that will happen.
 Maybe through taxes.

+Trump accused Buzzfeed of being outright fake news.

+Question: Do you trust US Intelligence?

+Trump: Intelligence is very critcal.
+Withing 90 days, they will give me a report about being hacked.

+Question: You just said Russia had a part in hacking the DNC.

+Trump: Everyone hacks the US.

+Question: Message to Putin, Russia will have far greater respect for US.